seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 second is what silence looks like from the outside.
 Measured 2026-08-31: `home.treasury.gov` timed out on the G20 finance-track announcement and the text was read from a university archive of the same release; the event was real, material and inside 24 hours.

+**A PROCEEDING of a NAMED PUBLIC BODY whose own publishers refuse this client, and for which no archive carries their words, is `dclass:'reported'` — and the class exists to close a side, never to open one.** A committee or floor vote, a hearing, a rule-making
+deadline: each is scheduled by a body that publishes its own calendar, so when every one of those publishers answers with a managed challenge the date does not stop existing and no amount of searching converts a refusal into a reading. **Admission requires all four:** the body is named, the proceeding is named, two sources that are not aggregators of one another carry the same date, and no publisher contradicts it. **The consequences are entirely subtractive, in the standing of `НЕ ПРОВЕРЕНО` below.** The item appears in the collapsed line with the status `НЕ ПОДТВЕРЖДЕНО` and an `Эффект` of `ЖДАТЬ · [сторона при исходе]`; it may hold a setup at `ЖДАТЬ`, weaken one, or close a side. **It may never create or move a level, carry a figure, back a `XXX до ДД.ММ` prohibition, or be the dated event a setup rests on** — every one of those still requires `primary` or `archive`.
+Nothing here reopens the aggregator ban: an aggregator's date on an event no public body scheduled is `none` as before, because the class turns on who SCHEDULES the proceeding and not on who reported it. **Measured 15.09:** the CLARITY Act cloture vote was dated inside the trading day, `dailypress.senate.gov`, `periodicalpress.senate.gov`, `democrats.senate.gov`, `lummis.senate.gov` and `congress.gov` refused in a row, the run assigned `none` as this file then required, and the only event capable of closing a side that day reached the Boss in no form whatever.
+A date this engine will not print is a date it has decided he is better off not knowing, and that decision is the one §6 was never meant to make.

 **A DATE established by a primary is permanent; everything said ABOUT the event decays, and the two must not share one status.** That a G20 finance track meets on a stated day